- Student Admissions and Access

 Find out which assessment you need to take

-If you're applying for 2027 entry, you will need to take a pre-registration test for the courses in the table below.
+If you're applying for 2027 entry, you may need to take a pre-registration test or a College assessment.
+You need to register in advance for some tests.
 Click on the link in the table to find out more about each test.
-You need to register in advance for these tests.

 | Course | Admission test |